Deaf and Hard of Hearing Program

 Diagnostic assessments are given to children suspected of a hearing impairment.
 When the nature and severity of the impairment is determined, an appropriate educational setting will be recommended to the student’s parents.
 Some students are comfortable in a general education classroom with supplemental aids and services and/or with a sign language interpreter.

 Other students thrive in a self-contained D/HH program.
 D/HH students are provided an appropriate acoustical environment with FM amplification systems.
 Wall pilots are used at Lakeland Elementary in the D/HH classrooms to synchronize personal FMs as students move from class to class.
-Finally, the program offers educational opportunities for staff, families, and students.
+Students may be in any combination of mainstream and/or self-contained programming, based on each student’s needs and abilities.
+The program offers ongoing educational opportunities for staff, families, and students.

 Does the District provide transportation to the D/HH program?